 Encephalocele: Failure of the neural tube to close near the brain causes an opening in the skull.
 A bulge or protruding sac may be present at the opening.
 Other symptoms may include:

 - Ataxia – jerky movements

 - Vision problems

-Anencephaly: Rare neural tube defect with failure of the neural tube to close at the top leading to fatal symptoms.
+Anencephaly: Rare neural tube defect with the failure of the neural tube to close at the top leading to fatal symptoms.
 Infants are typically born with little to no brain mass.
 At birth infants generally cannot feel pain, see or hear.

 Complications of neural tube defects vary widely among patients and conditions.
-The mildest form of spina bifida causes no complications, while more severe cases can cause early death, severe development delay or paralysis.
+The mildest form of spina bifida causes no complications, while more severe cases can cause early death, severe developmental delay or paralysis.
 Chiari II malformation may develop in children with severe spina bifida (myelomeningocele).
 The malformation blacks cerebrospinal fluid causing hydrocephalus.

 The majority of neural tube defects are diagnosed via ultrasound, though blood tests and amniotic fluid testing may show high levels of alpha-fetoprotein (AFP) – indicative of a neural tube defect in some cases.
 The Triple Screen test includes an AFP test.
 Mild neural tube defects may never be detected if no symptoms develop.